8 Everyday Boat Maintenance Tips to Give You Total Peace of Mind

 Yes, we're still stuck on the engine business.
 That's because this is perhaps the most important part of your boat to look after.

-Whether you run in salt or fresh water, flushing your engine with fresh water should be done after every outing.
+Whether you run in salt or fresh water, flushing your engine with fresh water and a flush kit should be done after every outing.

 Flushing the engine means preventing the salt crystals and deposits from damaging internal components (in saltwater applications) and getting rid of muck, sand or other crud (after running in fresh water).